Shelbournator/thoughts/_posts/2026-01-26-the-frame-problem.md

 This creates the attribution illusion.
 We look back at history—or a failed project—and say, "It was obvious what they should have done."
 We forget that before the frame was applied, the search space was near-infinite.

+The causes of WW2 are obvious and avoidable.
+The sports team manager shouldn't have subbed on that player.
+The bug in our system was caused by the Virtualization/Hypervisor layer.

 We see this in cognitive science puzzles like the **Candle Problem**.

 -   **The Setup:** You are given a candle, a box of thumbtacks, and matches.
 You must attach the candle to the wall so it doesn't drip wax.